Katiamsa11/Katia-santos-Chefy/README.md

-# ABOUT CHEFY
+# 👾 About Me
+   👩‍💻 Currently finalizing Web development Bootcamp with Brain Station 🧠  Love for tech, food and innovation
+   💓  Passionate about learning more coding languages 🛠️  New to coding and hoping to grow in the tech industry

+## About Chefy
 Chefy is a web-based platform to connect chefs with households for private in-home dining experiences.
 Clients can search for and book the chef best suited for their event.
-Tools used: React, Sass, Node, Express and MySQL for the database.
 Thank you for checking my project!

+## 💻  Main tech Tools used for this project
+HTML5  CSS  Sass  JavaScript  React
+Git  GitHub  MySQL Node Express

 ## SET UP FRONT-END